CONDITIONS OF ENTRY

 - All applications must be submitted via the online submission form

 - You acknowledge that photographers may attend CAUDIT events and the images of participants may be used on the CAUDIT website or within event marketing material.
 If you do not wish to be photographed, please advise the photographer at the time.

 Criteria applicable to all Award Categories include:

-Describe how new ground was forged - innovation; new technology; new approaches; how risk was managed
+- Demonstrating innovation.
+Describe how new ground was forged - innovation; new technology; new approaches; how risk was managed.

-In what ways has the activity shown itself to be conscious of its own long-term costs and contributions as part of a commitment to sustainable practice?
+- Sustainability & scalability.
+In what ways has the activity in question shown itself to be conscious of its own long-term costs and contributions as part of a commitment to sustainable practice?

 - Has it become a model for other activity?

 - Any other comments?

 Each award category focuses on slightly different elements of these criteria.